ajsalkeld/ulibSD/README.md

+Forked for clean-up of code for inclusion in [Warp-Firmware](https://github.com/ajsalkeld/warp-firmware/). x86 and other build options removed. `integer.h` removed.
+Private functions made static and inline-able functions inlined.

 # ulibSD
 It's a library for use SD cards in SPI mode with uControllers, entirely written in C. This library can work with SD cards and also has the possibility to